finmath/finmath-lib/src/site/markdown/concepts/separationofproductandmodel/index.md

 ## Introduction
 The valuation library proposes the separation of financial products and models and numerical methods (as suggested in ISBN).

-The core concept here is to provide data, products, models and implementations independent of each other.
-For this the real of model and products is decomposed into the following components:
+The core concept here is to provide data, products, models and implementations (mostly) independent of each other.
+For this the realm of model and products is decomposed into the following components:

 *product descriptors*: A product descriptor is a class representing a financial product.
 It is a model independent representation comparable to a POJO.
 There should be factories creating product descriptor out of FpML, XML or Key-Value representations and a product descriptor should be able to serialize itself into these formats.